zouhangwithsweet/vue-components-lib-seed/README.md

 ### If Using `<script setup>`

 [`<script setup>`](https://github.com/vuejs/rfcs/pull/227) is a feature that is currently in RFC stage.
 To get proper IDE support for the syntax, use [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) instead of Vetur (and disable Vetur).

-## Type Support For `.vue` Imports in TS

-Since TypeScript cannot handle type information for `.vue` imports, they are shimmed to be a generic Vue component type by default.
-In most cases this is fine if you don't really care about component prop types outside of templates.
-However, if you wish to get actual prop types in `.vue` imports (for example to get props validation when using manual `h(...)` calls), you can use the following: